gg582/baram/README.md

 [![DeepSource](https://app.deepsource.com/gh/gg582/laputil.svg/?label=active+issues&show_trend=true&token=TI2tAytzI2P2dcKbncHMTzfG)](https://app.deepsource.com/gh/gg582/laputil/)
 [![DeepSource](https://app.deepsource.com/gh/gg582/laputil.svg/?label=resolved+issues&show_trend=true&token=TI2tAytzI2P2dcKbncHMTzfG)](https://app.deepsource.com/gh/gg582/laputil/)

 **LapUtil** is a custom CPU frequency governor built for laptops, designed to balance **performance and battery life** more intelligently than traditional load-based governors.
-Instead of reacting only to raw CPU utilization, LapUtil employs a **predictive, Adam-inspired optimizer** combined with **dynamic load smoothing** and **hybrid safety heuristics**.
+Instead of reacting only to raw CPU utilization, LapUtil runs a **lightweight 1D convolutional neural network (CNN)** entirely inside the kernel.
+The network ingests a short history of normalized load samples and outputs a signed adjustment that nudges the requested frequency toward what the model predicts the workload will need.

 ---

 ## How It Works: Core Concepts

-### 1. Adam-Inspired Predictive Optimizer
+### 1. Lightweight 1D CNN Forecaster
-LapUtil adapts the ideas of the *Adam* optimizer from machine learning to manage CPU frequency using **power consumption trends**, not just CPU load.

-- **m (Momentum):** Tracks the *average directional trend* of power consumption: rising, stable, or falling.
-- **v (Volatility):** Measures how *unstable or spiky* the power usage is.

-By combining these factors in an `m / sqrt(v)`-like manner, LapUtil responds only to **sustained changes** in power usage, avoiding jitter from short spikes while anticipating future demand.
+LapUtil keeps a fixed-length (16 sample) history buffer of CPU load that is normalized around the configurable `target_load`.
+Each update runs two tiny convolutional layers (kernel width 3, leaky-ReLU activations) followed by global averaging and a fully connected output.
+The entire pipeline is implemented with fixed-point math so it remains safe for kernel space yet still captures short-term workload trends.

-### 2. Dynamic Load Smoothing (EMA)
+### 2. History Normalization & Target Tracking
-Minor load fluctuations shouldn't cause frequent frequency jumps.
-LapUtil applies an **Exponential Moving Average (EMA)** to CPU load, but with a twist:

-- **High load volatility:** The smoothing factor (alpha) increases, making the governor more responsive.
-- **Stable load:** Alpha decreases, keeping frequencies steady and efficient.

-This adaptive EMA prevents jitter while remaining agile when needed.
+Every sample stored in the CNN buffer represents the deviation from the current `target_load`.
+When the target changes—either because the system switches power source or the user writes a new value—the history is re-initialised so that the network immediately adapts to the new operating point.

-### 3. Hybrid Heuristics & Overrides
+### 3. Hybrid Safety Overrides
-To ensure responsiveness in edge cases, LapUtil blends predictive optimization with traditional load-based rules:

-- **High Load Override:** If load exceeds `up_threshold`, LapUtil immediately boosts frequency for responsiveness.
-- **Low Load Override:** If load drops below `down_threshold`, frequency is reduced quickly for maximum efficiency.
+The CNN drives the incremental adjustments, but LapUtil still applies deterministic guard rails.
+Extremely high load snapshots push the policy straight to the maximum frequency, while near-idle snapshots collapse to the minimum.
+This prevents the neural network from ever starving the CPU when responsiveness is critical.

-### 4. Battery & Cluster Awareness
+### 4. Battery-Aware Gain Scheduling
-- **On Battery:** Predictive optimization is enabled to extend runtime.
-- **On AC Power:** The optimizer is bypassed, favoring raw performance.
-- **P-cores / E-cores:** When battery is low, LapUtil prioritizes efficiency cores (E-cores) to reduce power draw further.
+The same network runs on both AC and battery, but its output is scaled differently.
+On AC power LapUtil increases both the frequency step size and the neural output gain for snappy response.
+On battery the gain is reduced and the frequency steps shrink, trading peak performance for sustained efficiency without retraining the model.

 ---